Brookhaven Retired Employees' Association (BREA)

 Foreign language programs that are available to current Laboratory personnel are also available to retirees.

 Volunteers are needed to tutor English for the BNL "English for Speakers of Other Languages" (ESOL) Program.
-Click here for more information, visit BNL Lab's ESOL page or contact Jennifer Lynch, ESOL Program Coordinator at extension 4894.
-Training classes for new tutors are held frequently so contact the Program Coordinator ASAP.
+Visit BNL Lab's ESOL page, or contact the ESOL Program Coordinator at ext.
+4894.
+Training classes for new tutors are held frequently so contact the Program Coordinator if you are interested in becoming a tutor.

 Welcome to Shirley